 Depending on the user’s age and grade level, they would see other students of similar age, to allow for a more personal experience and language that changes for each student age range.

 If a student gets a question wrong, or is having difficulty for a period of time, pop-up support chat bubbles will empower and assist students in moving forward.

 Honors Program project in collaboration with Farida Leheta, Allison Mussoline, Hilal Ozkaya and Memoli Ward.
-Project was assisted by Dr. Tom Guarriello, Mark Kingsley and Kenna Kay at the School of Visual Arts Masters in Branding Program.
+Project was assisted by Dr. Tom Guarriello, Mark Kingsley of COLLINS and Kenna Kay at the School of Visual Arts Masters in Branding Program in NYC.